 Choosing Alternate Dispute Resolution

 Sometimes a case doesn’t need to go all the way to trial.
 Mediation and arbitration can solve a lot of issues.
-Our team is here to help you work out what is the best approach for your case.
+Our team is here to help you work out what is the right approach for your case.
 In some cases, it is possible to resolve the issue without going to court, which saves you emotional energy, time, and money.

-Getting the Best Settlement
+Getting the Right Settlement

 Settlement offers are sometimes made before or even during trial.
 The amount that is offered in settlement is typically less than the maximum you could get from a trial.
 The difference is that you are guaranteed to get the settlement money, while trials aren’t always going to go in your favor.